OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Octopus, Giant.md

 ------

 - **Constriction:** Tentacles grab and constrict after a hit.
-Each constricting tentacle inflicts: 1d3 automatic damage per round, plus a -1 penalty to attacks.
+Each constricting tentacle inflicts 1d3 automatic damage per round, plus a -1 penalty to attacks.
 - **Severing tentacles:** Requires a hit with a cutting weapon inflicting 6 or more damage.
 - **Ink cloud:** When escaping, can emit a cloud of black ink (80’ diameter) and jet away at 3 times normal speed.